 Tel: +233 246 485 735

-Reviewer selection is critical to the publication process, and we base our choice on many factors, including expertise, reputation, specific recommendations and our own previous experience of a reviewer’s characteristics.
-For instance, we avoid using people who are slow, careless, or do not provide reasoning for their views, whether harsh or lenient.
+Reviewer selection is critical to the publication process, and we base our choice on many factors, including expertise, reputation, specific recommendations and our own experience with a reviewer’s characteristics.
+We check with potential reviewers before sending them manuscripts to review, although authors are permitted to make suggestions.

 The primary purpose of the review is to provide the editors with the information needed to reach a decision.
 The review should also instruct the authors on strengthening their paper to the point where it may be acceptable.
 As far as possible, a negative review should explain to the authors the weaknesses of their manuscript so that rejected authors can understand the basis for the decision and see in broad terms what needs to be done to improve the manuscript.
 This is secondary to the other functions, however, and referees should not feel obliged to provide detailed, constructive advice to the authors of papers that do not meet the criteria for the journal (as outlined in the letter from the editor when asking for the review).
 If the reviewers believe that a manuscript would not be suitable for publication, their report to the author should be clearly stated without negative words and suggest possible ways to improve the article for future submission.